 I read instead of watching TV.
 Did you know TV requires only your very lowest brain waves?
 Reading helps to keep your mind nimble and healthy.

 Build Your Knowledge

 Knowledge is always ahead of habit.
 Plenty of us know more than we actually put into practice.
 So we need our knowledge to be way out in front—and then our messy human foibles that get in the way of good self-discipline can keep scrambling to keep up with our information databank.

 Always ask “why?” and then when you find what looks like an answer, remain open, and ask yourself, “And what else?”

-And, many of them can be done simultaneously.
-For instance, I practice gratitude, and deep breathing while I’m getting my endorphin fix running outside.
+Keep in mind that many of these tips can be done simultaneously.
+For instance, I practice gratitude and deep breathing while I’m getting my endorphin fix running outside.
 I am also getting my Vitamin D, the “natural Prozac” in the sunshine, too!
 That’s four tasks in one—and I feel great, rather than stressed out, when I’m done!

-If you have other daily practices that contribute to your own super-crazy-health, tell me in the comments!
+If you have other daily practices that contribute to your own super-crazy-health and secrets on how to feel more energized, share them in the comments!